retkowsky/Azure-OpenAI-demos/README.md

 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Llama">Go to demo folder</a>

 <b>- Dall-e 2 images generation:<br></b>
-How to generae artificial images with Azure Open AI and Dall e 2<br>
+How to generae artificial images with Azure OpenAI and Dall e 2<br>
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Artificial%20images%20with%20Dall-e%202">Go to demo folder</a>

 <b>- Python function integration:<br></b>
-How to integrate python functions with Azure Open AI<br>
+How to integrate python functions with Azure OpenAI<br>
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Python%20functions%20integration">Go to demo folder</a>

-<b>- Video Indexer transcripts analysis with Azure Open AI and Azure Cognitive Search:<br></b>
+<b>- Video Indexer transcripts analysis with Azure OpenAI and Azure Cognitive Search:<br></b>
-How to analyse Azure Video Indexer transcripts with Azure Open AI<br>
+How to analyse Azure Video Indexer transcripts with Azure OpenAI<br>
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Video%20Indexer%20analysis">Go to demo folder</a>

 <b>- Email response generation:<br></b>
-How to generate automatic email response with Azure Open AI<br>
+How to generate automatic email response with Azure OpenAI<br>
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Email%20response%20generation">Got to demo folder</a>

 <b>- Wikification:<br></b>
-How to do wikification with Azure Open AI<br>
+How to do wikification with Azure OpenAI<br>
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Wikification">Got to demo folder</a>

 <b>- Resume analysis:<br></b>
-How to do resume analysis with Azure Open AI<br>
+How to do resume analysis with Azure OpenAI<br>
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Resume%20analysis">Got to demo folder</a>

-<b>- Text Analytics with Azure Open AI:<br></b>
+<b>- Text Analytics with Azure OpenAI:<br></b>
-How to do sentiment analysis or text analytics with Azure Open AI<br>
+How to do sentiment analysis or text analytics with Azure OpenAI<br>
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Text%20analytics%20with%20Azure%20Open%20AI">Go to demo folder</a>

 <b>- How to call a deployed Prompt Flow model?<br></b>